These regulations are designed to foster the responsible and safe use of vehicles and parking lots at Carroll College.

 All motorized vehicles on the Carroll College campus are required to have a parking pass (this includes all vehicles, motorcycles, scooters, etc.) There are several options of parking on the Carroll campus:

-- "Faculty/Staff" lots, or "F/S" lots – passes for these lots are only allocated to the faculty and staff members of Carroll College.
-Tenured faculty or administrators at Director-level or above have reserved spaces, and, unless marked as reserved 24 hours, the rest of the F/S parking is open to anyone with a F/S parking pass from 7:00am-5:30pm, Monday through Friday.
-(Those with F/S parking passes may park in B parking spaces if F/S lots are full)
+- "Faculty/Staff" lots, or "F/S" lots – passes for these lots are only allocated to the faculty and staff members of Carroll College, and are dedicated to faculty and staff from 7:00am-5:30pm, Monday through Friday.
+(Those with F/S parking passes may park in B parking spaces if F/S lots are full).

 - "B" lots – passes for B lots are for commuter students, and is not guaranteed.
 THOSE WITH “B” PARKING PERMITS MAY NOT PARK IN “A” LOTS AT ANY TIME!